Nothing, in the World

 Like Anna Atkins’ photograms of seaweed, these images are both faithful to the subject’s natural manifestation and distant from observed reality.
 This abstraction operates within the familiar by adapting, isolating, recontextualizing, and repositioning.
 I want to enrich the viewing experience not found in a straight depiction of known things.
 By abstracting, I allow these images the freedom of reference and interpretation that paintings, or other additive art forms, possess.
 I’m searching for their ability to be seen and reacted to as artworks in themselves without knowing “what” is shown.

 Capture of light reflected by nature was the starting point for each image.
 Through an accumulation of vision (years working with nature imagery), I find the success of a composition is a matter of artistic satisfaction and personal taste.
 Inner vision is substituted for objective sight.

 Through interventions of process (years exploring how digital photography works), I make subtle adjustments that build upon one another to create new images.
 Each image receives alterations specific to itself.
-This irregular processing reveals variations of detail, obliterating any abstraction/depiction dichotomy.
+This irregular processing reveals variations of detail.
 The intricacy of the natural world simply draws us in by itself.

 • • •